shihanrehman/RailsSalidoChallenge/readme.md

 -Ran "rails s" in the terminal
 -The app succeessfully pulled and saved the names of the wines into the local database on the rails app with the ability to perform CRUD

+1/23-1/24
+-Configured production environment with Postgres DB and Deployed App to heroku

 2/27/2016

 -Built a custom API and the user has the ability to update existing products in Salido'S DB using the API via the curl command in terminal.